isomerpages/moe-andersonpri/_about/School History.md

 own vision, passion, and commitment, ensuring that the school’s values and standards continued to flourish.</p>
 <p>Today, Anderson Primary is proudly led by Ms Shirley Leow, Principal,
-supported by Mr Thomas Boh, Vice-Principal (Academic), and Ms Jolyn Chua, Vice-Principal (Academic).
+supported by Mr Thomas Boh, Vice-Principal (Academic), Ms Jolyn Chua, Vice-Principal (Academic) and Ms Rae Tan, Vice-Principal (Administrative).
 The current leadership team remains steadfast in their mission to build on this strong foundation, guiding the school with purpose and ambition.
 Together, they continue to inspire generations of learners, uphold a culture of excellence, and lead Anderson Primary to new heights.</p>
 <p></p>